 A sum of money provided temporarily on the condition that the amount borrowed be repaid, usually with interest.

 Money given to someone for a short time that must be paid back, usually with interest.

 A contract binding a third party to pay off a loan if the borrower defaults.

 Money made available to borrowers through the actions of savers.

-A virtual market that consists of 1) borrowers, including money demanders, consumers and firms who want loans to buy goods and services or invest in capital or inventory; and 2) savers, such as money suppliers, households and firms who save money.
+A virtual market that consists of (i) borrowers, including money demanders, consumers, and firms who want loans to buy goods and services or invest in capital or inventory; and (ii) savers, such as money suppliers, households, and firms that save money.
 It is the market in which the supply and demand for loanable funds determines the interest rate.

 Goods or services you want to buy in a year or longer.